Membership in the Higher Education Data Sharing Consortium (HEDS)

 HEDS offers a variety of workshops on topics including: developing effective assessment processes; training students to lead focus groups with their peers to gather assessment evidence; helping department chairs and program directors effectively and efficiently guide assessment; and developing the skills of assessment leaders as institutional change agents.

 At HEDS we recognize the financial realities that many colleges and universities face, and we strive to make our services affordable.
-The annual membership fee for HEDS is $3,100.
-This fee has not increased in six years.
+The annual membership fee for 2020-2021 is $2,500.
 The price of our surveys for non-members is $1,900.
 HEDS members pay $500.
 The price of surveys for HEDS members has not changed in ten years.
 Phone consultations are free.
 Site visits of five days or less are a flat fee of $2,000 plus expenses for HEDS members.